Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

 And $\config^\loc(M;r)$ is like $\config^\loc(M)$ but with cardinalities of configurations bounded above by $r$.
 We write $\fin$ for the category whose objects are the finite sets $\uli\ell$, where $\ell\ge 0$, and whose morphisms are all maps between these (not required to be order preserving).
 There are obvious forgetful functors

-Next, the meaning of $\rmap_\fin$ in the right-hand column of the square in the theorem ought to be explained.
+Next, the meaning of $\rmap_\fin$ in the right-hand column of the square in theorem~\ref{thm-main} ought to be explained.
 It wants to say \emph{space of simplicial maps over the nerve of $\fin$ in the right derived sense}.
 More details are given in section~\ref{subsec-Rezk}.
 Last not least, a few words on the horizontal maps in the square of the theorem are in order.
 Looking at the top row for example, the point is that we have a natural transformation

 of contravariant functors in the variable $M$.
 It is easy to verify that the target, as a functor of $M$, satisfies the conditions for a polynomial functor of degree $r$, in the sense of manifold calculus.
-Therefore, by something like a universal property (in the derived sense) of $T_r$~, that natural map factors canonically through $T_r\emb(M,N)$.
+Therefore, by a universal property (in the derived sense) of $T_r$~, that natural map factors canonically through $T_r\emb(M,N)$.
 The reasoning for the lower row is similar.
-Here one should also be aware that $T_1\emb(M,N)$ is another way to write $\imm(M,N)$.
-For the construction of the diagram it is actually wiser to write $T_1\emb(M,N)$ as I have done.
-For an interpretation, maybe writing $\imm(M,N)$ is not bad.
+Let us note that $T_1\emb(M,N)$ is another way to write $\imm(M,N)$, space of smooth immersions from $M$ to $N$, if we assume that $\dim(M)\ne \dim(N)$ or, in case $\dim(M)=\dim(N)$, that $M$ has no closed component.
+For the construction of the diagram it is wiser to stick to the $T_1\emb(M,N)$ notation because this emphasizes the (aforementioned) universal property.
 How do we think of the lower horizontal arrow in the diagram?
-The idea is as follows: inspired by the Smale-Hirsch $h$-principle, we think of a smooth immersion $M\to N$ mainly as a continuous map $f\co M\to N$ together with linear injections $\psi_x\co T_xM\to T_{f(x)}N$, one for each $x\in M$ and depending continuously on $x\in M$.
+The idea is as follows: inspired by the Smale-Hirsch $h$-principle, we think of a smooth immersion $M\to N$ mainly as a \emph{formal} smooth immersion, i.e., a continuous map $f\co M\to N$ together with linear injections $\psi_x\co T_xM\to T_{f(x)}N$, one for each $x\in M$ and depending continuously on $x\in M$.
 The lower right-hand term in the square of the theorem has a very similar description: an element of it can be seen as a continuous map $f\co M\to N$ together with functors (in the right derived sense)